 A. Background.--Section 6405 of OBRA 1989 (P.L.
 101-239) provides for the availability and accessibility of services furnished by a certified pediatric nurse practitioner (CPNP) or a certified family nurse practitioner (CFNP) to recipients eligible for or receiving Medicaid.
 Section 6405 amended §1905(a) of the Act.
 This provision requires that CPNP and CFNP services be covered to the extent that CPNPs and CFNPs are authorized to practice under State law or regulations regardless of whether they are supervised by or associated with a physician or other health care provider.
 You are also required to offer direct payment to CPNPs and CFNPs as one of your payment options.

+B. CPNP Requirements.--A CPNP is a registered professional nurse who must meet the following requirements:

+o If your State has specific qualifications for pediatric nurse practitioners, the practitioner must:

+- Be currently licensed to practice in the State as a registered professional nurse; and

+- Meet the requirements for qualification of pediatric nurse practitioners in the State in which he or she furnishes services.

+o If your State does not specify by specialty, qualifications for pediatric nurse practitioners, but does define qualifications for nurses in advance practice or general nurse practitioners, the practitioner must:

+- Meet qualifications for nurses in advance practice or general nurse practitioners as defined by your State; and

+- Have a pediatric nurse practice limited to providing primary health care to persons less than 21 years of age.

+C. CFNP Requirements.--A CFNP is a registered professional nurse who must meet the following requirements:

+o If your State has specific qualifications for family nurse practitioners, the practitioner must:

+- Be currently licensed to practice in the State as a registered professional nurse; and

+- Meet the requirements for qualification of family nurse practitioners in the State in which he or she furnishes services.

+o If your State does not specify by specialty, qualifications for family nurse practitioners, but does define qualifications for nurses in advance practice or general nurse practitioners, the practitioner must:

+- Meet qualifications for nurses in advance practice or general nurse practitioners as defined by your State; and

+- Have a family nurse practice limited to providing primary health care to individuals and families.

 Rev. 68 4-415